 • The Campus Transit Plan describes how the UBC campus will be served by transit in the future, including transit routes and facilities.
-The key outcomes of the Campus Transit Plan are the planned construction of a new below-grade transit station on University Boulevard, retention of existing regional bus routes on campus, and phased implementation of a campus-wide community shuttle service.
+The key outcomes of the Campus Transit Plan were a transit hub centrally-located on University Boulevard, retention of existing regional bus routes on campus, and phased implementation of a campus-wide community shuttle service.
+With the cancellation of the below-grade transit station which was a key outcome of the Campus Transit Plan, UBC has begun work to develop a new campus transit plan in 2010